ctb/titus-blog/src/webmaking-science-lab-thoughts.rst

 confidence intervals on flood surges to see if their particular house is in danger?

-Or imagine that someone takes the data and analysis pipeline from `this analysis of women's contributions to literature <http://www.theawl.com/2013/01/goodbye-anecdotes-the-age-of-big-data-demands-real-criticism>`__, and
+Or imagine that someone takes the data and analysis pipeline from `this analysis of women's contributions to literature <http://www.theawl.com/2013/01/goodbye-anecdotes-the-age-of-big-data-demands-real-criticism>`__, and mashes it up with women's hem lines?

 There's a growing recognition that not only is open data important, but open *process* is important as well -- and for both science and data journalism,